Institutes Hosting Detroit Middle School Students For Manufacturing Day

 “Being home to two Manufacturing USA institutes continues to position Michigan as the leader in advanced manufacturing in the region and the country,” said Eric Shreffler, managing director, automotive office, Michigan Economic Development Corporation.
 “We are proud to support both LIFT and IACMI as they help move Detroit and advanced manufacturing forward for the world.”

 Michigan is unmatched in the combination of auto-related research and development and advanced manufacturing.
 According to MEDC data, Michigan produces more vehicles and has a higher concentration of electrical, mechanical and industrial engineers than anywhere else in the country.
-The state is home to 23 auto assembly plants, which leads the U.S., and 640 tool and die shops, which employ 17,000 people.
+The state is home to 23 auto assembly plants, which leads the U.S., and 640 tools and die shops, which employ 17,000 people.
+I’m sure they make plenty of use of services similar to aerial lift rental, continuing to stimulate growth in the local economy.

 About LIFT – Lightweight Innovations for Tomorrow